vincuska/loginAndRegister/README.md

 # loginAndRegister
 A simple script that allows users to create and login to accounts, storing passwords as hashes with salts.
+It sill store them in a file called passwords.txt.

 ## Commands
 + `register`